A Brief History of Beijing's Subway System

 On December 28, 1987, the two existing lines were reconfigured into Line 1 (which ran from Pingguoyuan to Fuxingmen) and Line 2, tracing the Ming city wall.
 Fares doubled to ¥0.20 for single-line rides and ¥0.30 for rides with transfers.
 By 1990, the subway carried more than one million riders per day for the first time.

 On January 26, 1991, planning began on the eastward extension of Line 1 under Chang’an Avenue.
-The extension to Sihui East was completed on September 28, 1999, and the full-length of Line 1 became operational on June 28, 2000.
+The extension to Sihui East was completed on September 28, 1999, when the first section of the Fuba line was opened.
+On June 28, 2000, Line 1 and the Fuba Line were merged to create a 31 km (19 mi) line with 23 stations.
 Fares for each journey then cost ¥3.

 A major fillip was given to the expansion of the subway system when, in 2001, Beijing won the bid to host the 2008 Summer Olympics.
 Work on Line 5 had already begun in September 2000, and the clearing of land for Lines 4 and 10 began in November 2003.